So what is expected of me

 Worship for us isn’t just in a church building either.
 Ash Wednesday for example we always have a bonfire and have a ritual that helps us let go of the things that hold us back.
 Sometimes we meet at places like Puddletown Forest and Hardy’s Monument for outdoor worship – there is something wonderful about being in the middle of creation.

-Our Sunday worship services are usually at 6pm at St Peter’s Church Hall, High West Street, Dorchester – keep an eye on the calendar to see what is happening.
+Our Sunday worship services are usually at 5:45pm at Skinner Street United Reformed Church, Skinner Street, Poole – keep an eye on the calendar to see what is happening.